Chiefly About War Matters

 "Chiefly About War Matters", originally credited "by a Peaceable Man", is an 1862 essay by American author Nathaniel Hawthorne.
-The essay was inspired by the author's traveling during the American Civil War to experience more of the firsthand.
+The essay was inspired by the author's traveling during the American Civil War to experience more of the conflict firsthand.
 Upon its publication, it was controversial for its somewhat pro-southern stance and antiwar sentiments.
 Hawthorne was also chastised for his unflattering descriptions of American president Abraham Lincoln.

 Background

 At the outbreak of the American Civil War, Hawthorne wanted to view the effects of battle firsthand or, as he wrote, "to look a little more closely at matters with my own eyes".
 He was distracted by the national crisis and had difficulty writing.
 After consulting with friends Franklin Pierce and Horatio Bridge, he decided to visit Washington, D.C.
 His wife, Sophia Hawthorne, asked publisher William D. Ticknor to accompany her husband.
 The two set out in March 1862, leaving by train from Massachusetts through New York and on to Philadelphia, then Washington.

 While traveling, Hawthorne witnessed heavy military presence, including guards at railroad depots and scattered military encampments.
 As he wrote to his wife, "The farther we go, the deeper grows the rumble and grumble of the coming storm, and I think the two armies are only waiting our arrival to begin."
 During his visit, Hawthorne met Major General George B. McClellan at his headquarters.
 Shortly after, he met President Abraham Lincoln at the White House on March 13.
 The meeting also included secretary of war Edwin M. Stanton and secretary of the treasury Salmon P. Chase.
 Hawthorne had joined a group from Massachusetts who were presenting the president with an ivory-handled whip, though Lincoln was particularly late.
 Hawthorne stayed in Washington for about a month and took several side trips, including one visit to Harpers Ferry.